-The economic cost of TBIs is astronomical, and it is estimated as being $48.3 billion a year in the United States.
-Out of this amount, $31.7 billion pays for the cost of hospitalization, and $16.6 billion covers the expenses of fatal incidents.
+TBIs' economic cost is astronomical, estimated to be $48.3 billion a year in the United States.
+Out of this amount, $31.7 billion pays for hospitalization, and $16.6 billion covers the expenses of fatal incidents.

 The type of traumatic brain injury you suffer influences the outcome and the need for hospitalization, treatment, and level of disability.
 They include:

 - Concussions: This type of TBI ranges in terms of severity.
-For instance, a mild concussion usually responds to rest and the use of analgesics.
-At the same time, a more severe one can be symptomatic for a more extended period and result in greater disability.
+For instance, a mild concussion usually responds to rest and analgesics.
+At the same time, a more severe one can be symptomatic for a more extended period and result in more significant disability.
 Symptoms include headache, loss of cognitive function, memory loss, and others.

-- Hematoma: This is a collection of blood between one of the three protective membranes covering the brain and itself.
+- A hematoma is a blood collection between one of the three protective membranes covering the brain and itself.
 The name of the hematoma changes depending on which protective membrane is involved and the blood collection location.
-Usually, the collection of blood needs to be removed surgically, and however, under certain circumstances, it may resolve on its own.
+Usually, blood collection needs to be surgically removed, but under certain circumstances, it may resolve on its own.

 - Intracerebral hemorrhage: This is a bleed inside the brain.
 The outcome depends on the extent of the bleed and where it is located, and surgical intervention is usually warranted.